-Geraniums (Pelargonium x hortorum) are grown as annuals in most parts of the U.S., but they are actually tender perennials.
+Geraniums (Pelargonium x hortorum) are grown as annuals in most parts of the United States, but they are actually tender perennials.
 This means that with a little care, getting geraniums to last over winter is possible.
 Even better is the fact that learning how to keep geraniums over winter is easy.

 Saving geraniums for the winter can be done in of three ways.
 Let’s look at these different ways.